Seating Players; Breaking & Balancing Tables

 3. Read a hand that hasn't been tabled.

 Poker is an individual game.
-Soft play will result in penalties, which may include forfeiture of chips and/or disqualification.
-Chip dumping and/or all other forms of collusion will result in disqualification.
+Soft play will result in penalties, which may include chip forfeiture and/or disqualification.
+Chip dumping and other forms of collusion will result in disqualification.

-Repeated etiquette violations will result in penalties.
-Examples include, but are not limited to, unnecessarily touching other players’ cards or chips, delay of the game, repeatedly acting out of turnor excessive chatter.
+Repeat etiquette violations will result in penalties.
+Examples include but are not limited to: delay of game, unnecessarily touching other players’ cards or chips, repeatedly acting out of turn, betting out of reach of the dealer, abusive conduct, and excessive chatter.

 3. Profanity or negative comments to players, dealers or floor staff will not be tolerated and will result in a minimum of a 10 minute penalty.

 4. Time may be called on a player by any player at the table that was dealt cards or by the Tournament Director.

 5. Use of electronic devices such as iPods and head phones are allowed under HPT rules.
 Final governing authority however, is the hosting casino.

 6. Cellular phones are permitted for use on the tournament floor, players must step away from the table when on a phone call.
 Their hand will be declared dead if they are in a hand and on the phone.